marwolaethblack/pacientsky/README.md

 Then just open your browser at `localhost:3110` to view the app.

 Alternatively you can run each of those scripts, in order, yourself.
-After `npm run setup` was run once, only run `npm run server` is needed to start the server.
+After `npm run setup` was run once, only `npm run server` is needed to start the server.

 To populate the database with 250 000 patient records simply run `npm run populate 50000` (this takes a while)